-Well, the good thing is that there are people out there who do these things and their videos are available for free on various video stock websites.
+Well, the good thing is that there are people out there who do these things and there videos are available for free on various video stock websites.
 So, today I will share with you five very useful free stock video websites that will help you out in creating videos.
 The important thing to know is that these websites are free, but some authors do require you to credit them and some don’t even ask for that.

 1. Pixabay Videos

-Pixabay is one of the best stock video websites which states that all the shared videos are under the Creative Commons license which means you can use them without asking for permission or crediting the author.
+Pixabay is one of the best stock video website which states that all the shared videos are under the Creative Commons license which means you can use them without asking for permission or crediting the author.
 You can even use them for commercial purposes.

-Besides videos Pixabay also offers stock images, illustrations, and vector graphics.
-However, some of the images might come with some special conditions, so, if you’re gonna use them be sure to check out what the licenses condition do they allow.
+Besides videos pixabay also offers stock images, illustrations, and vector graphics.
+However, some of the images might come with some special conditions, so, if you’re gonna use them be sure to checkout what the licenses condition do they allow.

 But right now, we are going to be focusing on the video footage of these websites.
-When you find any video that you like, you can confirm their license information on the right-hand side of the player.
+When you find any video that you like, you can confirm their license information on the right hand side of the player.
 You can also choose between a few different resolutions before you finally hit the download button.